PecanProject/betydb-documentation/installing-betydb-web-application.md

-This will create the tables, views, indices, constraints, and functions required for BETYdb, replicating the database schema found on machine 0, the Energy Biosciences Institute server for BETYdb, whose BETYdb database schema is considered the "canonical" or "official" schema.
-(Other machines may have a slightly modified schema, so it important to use the the creation (`-c-`) option only when the remote machine is machine 0.)
+This will create the tables, views, indices, constraints, and functions required for BETYdb, replicating the database schema found on machine 0, the Energy Biosciences Institute server for BETYdb, whose BETYdb database schema is considered the "canonical" or "official" schema.[^schema] (Other machines may have a slightly modified schema, so it is important to use the creation (`-c`) option only when the remote machine is machine 0.)
 The tables will all be empty except for the following: `formats`, `machines`, `mimetypes`, `schema_migrations`, `spacial_ref_sys`, and `users`.
 A guest user account ("guestuser") will be added to the users table.

-This machine's database contains the most extensive metadata, so you may want load the _data_ from this machine as well.
-To do so run the above command without the "-e" option.
+This machine's database contains the most extensive metadata, so you may want load the _data_ from this machine, not just the database schema.
+To do so, run the above command without the "-e" option.

 ### Step 16: (Optional) Load data from another machine:
 ```bash